Binnelanders

 Binnelanders (previously Binneland and Binneland Sub Judice) is a South African Afrikaans soap opera.
 It is set in and around the fictional private hospital, Binneland Kliniek, in Pretoria, and the storyline follows the trials, trauma and tribulations of the staff and patients of the hospital.
-The series is produced by Friedrich and Elsje Stark of Stark Productions.
-Binnelanders is currently airing season 16.
+The series is produced by Friedrich and Elsje Stark of Stark Productions.Hans Strydom is the only cast member to be present in every season.

 Production history

 Binnelanders began as a weekly one-hour drama, the first episode of which was broadcast only in Afrikaans on 13 October 2005 on both M-Net and kykNET.
 Halfway through the show's second season, it became a daily half-hour soap opera, and English subtitles were introduced.
 It was broadcast directly after Egoli on M-Net in the 18:30 time slot.
 Programming shifted to the 18:00 timeslot in preparation for the conclusion of Egoli, after which Binnelanders would extend over a one-hour period, consuming both time slots.
 The title of the show was changed to Binneland Sub Judice, and a new legal firm, Rossouw, Paulse and Knight Incorporated (RPK), was added to the storyline, along with new characters.
 For the seventh season, the show was again renamed, this time to simply Binneland.
 The legal angle of the series was dropped, and the show was reverted to a half-hour time slot.
-Binneland was removed from M-Net in early 2011 and the name was changed back to Binnelanders and is now broadcast exclusively on kykNET, weekdays 19:30.
+Binneland was removed from M-Net in early 2011, the name was changed back to Binnelanders and the show is now broadcast exclusively on kykNET.